rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 But during the time between the server crash and a new process been started, there is no one listening on port 9000 and we still drop connections.

-How can we make sure to not drop any connections?
+How can we make sure to answer all connections?

-## Solution: separate listening on a socket and accepting connections into different processes
+## Solution: separate listening on a socket and accepting connections

+The trick, as also demonstrated in the blog post, is to listen on the socket in one process and accept connections and processing requests in another process.
+That way, if processing fails, and that process dies, the socket still stays open because it is managed by another process.

+Here is a program that listens on a socket and then spawns another process in a loop to accept connections:

 Here is `server-listen-loop.py`: